AvinashS97/reactJs/src/source.md

 # V87: Handle Contact Form Data with React router From Component & Action

 If you want to send form data to a backend API, you should use method="POST".

+# V90: Complete AXIOS in React JS

+Axios is a popular HTTP client library that simplifies making requests to REST endpoints.
+It supports the Promise API, making it easier to handle asynchronous operations in JavaScript.
+In React, Axios is commonly used for performing CRUD operations and communicating with backend servers